GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 ## Next steps

 To reiterate: the Privacy Sandbox authors need your support.
-The [explainers](https://blog.chromium.org/2019/08/potential-uses-for-privacy-sandbox.html) need feedback — in particular to suggest missing use cases and more-private ways to accomplish their goals.
+The [explainers](https://blog.chromium.org/2019/08/potential-uses-for-privacy-sandbox.html) need feedback—in particular to suggest missing use cases and more-private ways to accomplish their goals.

 Please comment on the explainers by filing issues on the repositories linked to below.